megodoonch/birdsong/readme.md

 	* `cky_constituent_copy.py` this is a version of the parser that only copies constituents and does so with rules marked as copy rules.
 Currently imported in `read_cath8_parses.py`.
 	* `common.py` contains functions common to both parsers
 * Deprecated: `mg/` contains a minimalist-style parser
 	* `parser.py` is a draft of a minimalist grammar style cky parser that handles copies and transitions.
-This might be what we want.
-More later...

 ## terminology